cjimti/mk/_posts/2018-05-9-hobby-cluster.md

 [![k8s performance hobby clusters](/images/content/phc-logo.png)](https://amzn.to/2wzP4mg)

-I maintain two personal hobby clusters, one with [Digital Ocean] hosted in New York and one with [Vultr] hosted in Los Angeles.
+I maintain three personal hobby clusters, one with [Digital Ocean] hosted in New York and one with [Vultr] hosted in Los Angeles and another with [Linode] in Japan.
 I recommend my employer Deasil.
 If you need enterprise-level hosting including co-location, data center, and NOC services, Contact [Deasil Networks](https://deasil.network/about).
 If you need any software development check out [Deasil Works](https://deasil.works/).

 Are you in the business or collecting, moving, buffering, queueing, processing or presenting data on your cluster?
 If so, check out [txn2.com](https://txn2.com/).